kavorite/smooch/README.md

 fmt.Println(x)
 ```

 There.
-A nice, fast, simple print with no exterrnal dependencies.
+A nice, fast, simple print with no external dependencies.
 Should be
 easy, right?
 This is Go, after all.
 Oh, sweet summer child, do you know what
 this prints?
 I'll tell you what this prints. `1743h31m3.872206468s`.
 **Absolutely outrageous.** That looks like garbage.
 How am I supposed to read